craigerskine/twitch-chat/README.md

 Usage:
 ---

-Edit `index.html` file and replace the `token` and `username` variables with your own Twitch credentials.
+Edit `index.html` and replace the `token` and `username` variables with your own Twitch credentials.
 You can generate an oauth token via [Twitch Chat OAuth](https://twitchapps.com/tmi)

 Todo
 ---